dogmaticdev/SIMD-Tokenizer/README.txt

 31346 ÷ 0.000027334 = 1146776907.8 bytes, or 1.14gb/s

 These stats are taken from my Ryzen 7 3700X 8-core processor that I got off ebay for like 60 bucks.
-As you can probably notice there is a very obvious increase in its speed, and it will most certainly cross 1.5gb/s If pushed to such extents.
+As you can probably notice there is a very obvious increase in its speed, though it caps off at around 1.18gb/s.

 It currently only works on linux, I won't be making it cross platform any time soon.